Sandra/Sandra.Snow/README.md

-# Note for Simon

-After downloading the solution, you should be able to just press F5 to run it.

-To debug the exception (it's not easy at the moment :() but just put a break point inside:

-Extensions > StatusCodeExtension > ThrowIfNotSuccessful

-On the if statement, and have a look at the Nancy response.

 # Sandra.Snow

 Sandra.Snow is a Jekyll inspired static site generation tool that can be run locally, as a CAAS(Compiler as a Service) or setup with Azure to build your site when your repository changes.
 It is built on top of [NancyFX][1].